The Voice UK series 14

 The Voice UK is a British television music competition to find new singing talent.
-The fourteenth series will air on ITV1 during early 2026 as a replacement for Dancing on Ice.
-Emma Willis will return to present the series, whilst will.i.am, Sir Tom Jones, and Tom Fletcher and Danny Jones will return as coaches.
-Former The Voice Australia coach Kelly Rowland will debut as a coach this series, replacing LeAnn Rimes.
+The fourteenth series premiered on 22 August 2026 on ITV1.
+Emma Willis returned to present the series, whilst will.i.am, Sir Tom Jones, and Tom Fletcher & Danny Jones returned as coaches.
+Former The Voice Australia coach Kelly Rowland debuted as a coach this series, replacing LeAnn Rimes.